 “Now without faith it is impossible to please God, for whoever comes to him must believe that he exists and that he rewards those who diligently search for him.” – Hebrews 11:6

-So how about drawing closer to God this year, especially now during this time of quarantine?
+So how about drawing closer to God this year, especiall after all we have had to endure as a result of the pandemic?
 You’ll be amazed at the rewards of digging deeper into His word and living in obedience to it.
+I guarantee you will find peace and strenght in the midst of every challenge.
 I pray that the Lord would give you such a desire and that you commit to growing spiritually.
 If you agree with my prayer, just say, Amen!

 Did You Know?

 Jim Davis, an avid collector, owns an enormous collection of Cracker Jack prizes that were included inside every box of Cracker Jack popcorn and peanuts since the early twentieth century.
 Read more about it HERE.